Andrea Andreen: Early life, family and education

 Born on 11 July 1888 in Örby, Västra Götaland County, Andrea Andreen was the daughter of the textile factory director Johan Walfrid Andreen and Eleonore Andreen.
-She attended Göteborg's girls gymnasium, matriculating from Hvitfeldtska gymnasiet in 1905.
+Although her parents were conservative and Chartauanist, they believed that their daughters should have the same access to education as their sons.
+Therefore, Andrea Andreen first attended a private school in Fritsla, and was then educated at home by a governess.
+She attended Gothenburg's girls gymnasium, matriculating from Hvitfeldtska gymnasiet in 1905.
 In 1909, she married the chemist and Nobel laureate The Svedberg with whom she had two children, among them Hillevi Svedberg, before the couple divorced in 1914.
 From 1937 to 1942 she was married to the politician Nils Wohlin.

 Medical career

 She embarked on preliminary medical studies at Uppsala University in 1909 but then interrupted her studies until 1917, graduating in medicine from the Karolinska Institute in Stockholm in 1919.
-She received her medical doctorate in 1933.
-After working as a hospital physician, she established a clinical laboratory for diabetes testing in 1923.
+During the academic year 1908-1909, she was also active on the board of the Uppsala Christian Student Association.
+Andreen was active in the Uppsala student association and during the academic year 1913-1914, she held the position of vice president of the association.
+She was also the director of the Office for Information and Career Counseling of Uppsala Student Associations She received her medical doctorate in 1933.
+After working as a hospital physician, she established a clinical laboratory for diabetes testing and analyzes at the Sankt Göran Hospital in 1923.
+The laboratory was transferred to the Stockholm City Health Authority a few years later and was turned into a general clinic, with Andre Andreen as director.
+In 1945, the name of the laboratory was changed to Stockholms sjukhusdirektions kliniska centrallaboratorium (Stockholm hospital governing board’s clinical central laboratory).

 She also had a private practice, dealing mainly with patients with diabetes.

 Following the introduction of insulin in 1921, Andreen spent six years at Harvard Medical School in Boston where she worked with Otto Folin in his laboratory.
 Together with Elliott P. Joslin she learnt how to combine insulin treatment with a well-balanced diet.
 On returning to Sweden, she practised this approach with her diabetes patients.